5 Things We Never Travel Without

 4. A map: I love reading maps.
 I’m a orientation geek and nerdy when it comes to navigating in a new country – I know where I am and how to find the things I’m looking for.

-5. Cute pyjama pants: Whether I find myself hanging out with my couchsurfing host or just hiding at the hostel during a blizzard – I want to feel comfortable, but also adorable.
+5. Cute pyjama bottoms: Whether I find myself hanging out with my couchsurfing host or just hiding at the hostel during a blizzard – I want to feel comfortable, but also adorable.

 1. Hand sanitizer and eye drops: For me, these two go literally hand in hand.
 I easily get things in my eye but trying to get them out with dirty hands makes the problem ten times worse.